wapisani/wapisani/README.md

 ## A lifelong learner with a passion for solving problems using computers.

 Hi!
 My name is Will Pisani.
-My go-to programming languages are Python and Julia, but I am also skilled in BASH and R. I have some experience with SQL, C++, FORTRAN, and MATLAB.
+My go-to programming languages are Python and Julia, but I am also skilled in BASH and R. I have some experience with SQL and MATLAB.
 I am familiar with HTML and CSS; I coded most of my [website](https://will.pisani.me) from scratch with a template from [W3.CSS](https://www.w3schools.com/w3css/w3css_templates.asp) as a base.

 Please check out my repositories!